pauldotknopf/bulwark/README.md

 * `"MergeCommitMessage"`: Self explanatory, empty if you want GitLab to auto-generate a merge commit message.
 * `"ShouldRemoveSourceBranch"`: Self explanatory, empty if you want to let GitLab to use the configured value for the merge request.
 * `"UseHttp"`: Use http to clone git repositories.
 Otherwise, ssh.
+* `"HttpUsername"`: The username to use when cloning via http.
+* `"HttpPassword"`: The password to use when cloding via http.

 ### Repository cache